Aisha339900/Ics344-Project/Phase3/Tasks.md

 ---

-## 🛡️ Pahse 3 Defense: Using Fail2Ban
+## 🛡️ Pahse 3 Defense: Implement Security Tool - Using Fail2Ban

 To defend against this type of attack, we implement **Fail2Ban** on the victim machine.
-This tool automatically bans an IP address after a number of failed SSH login attempts.
+This tool automatically bans an IP address after a number of failed SSH login attempts at specific time.

 ---